Glossary & Lingo

 contamination

-The introduction into water of micro-organisms, chemicals, toxic substances, wastes, or wastewater in a concentration that makes the water unfit for its intended use.
+The introduction into water of pathogenic micro-organisms, chemicals, toxic substances, wastes, or wastewater in a concentration that makes the water unfit for public consumption.

 conventional filtration